ScooloV/bbpedia/docs/death_zone/new_inducements.md

 You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.
 Choose an empty target square anywhere on the pitch and nominate D3 Standing opposition players that are within two squares of the target square.
 Roll a D6 for each nominated player:

 * On a roll of 3+, the player is unexpectedly attacked by daemonic plants of prodigious size that erupt from the loamy earth before rapidly rotting away to nothing.
-* On a roll of 1 or 2, the player manages to duck and avoid the attacking florra.
+* On a roll of 1 or 2, the player manages to duck and avoid the attacking flora.

 Any Standing players hit by Strange Flora are Knocked Down.
 When a player is Knocked Down by Strange Flora, you may apply a +1 modifier to either the Armour roll or Injury roll.
 This modifier may be applied after the roll has been made.